TomaszK94/SQL/README.md

 - **Best Skills for Job Market Value**: **SQL** stands out as both highly demanded and well-compensated, making it a key skill for data analysts looking to maximize their market value.

 ### Closing Thoughts

+This project strengthened my **SQL** skills and offered important insights into the data analyst job market.
+The analysis results provide guidance for prioritizing skill development and job search strategies.
+By concentrating on in-demand, high-paying skills, aspiring data analysts can improve their standing in a competitive market.
+This exploration underscores the need for continuous learning and staying adaptable to new trends in data analytics.